Website Search

 John D. Niles

 Professor John D. Niles was the Frederic G. Cassidy Professor of Humanities in the Department of English at the University of Wisconsin - Madison until his retirement in 2011.
-Niles had taught previously at Brandeis University in Massachusetts and, for two and a half decades, at the University of California, Berkeley.
+Niles had taught previously at Brandeis University in Massachusetts and, for two and a half decades, at the University of California, Berkeley, where he is also Professor Emeritus.
 He is the author or editor of some twenty books in his fields of expertise, among them Beowulf: The Poem and Its Tradition (1983); Homo Narrans: The Poetics and Anthropology of Oral Literature (1999); and most recently Webspinner: Songs, Stories, and Reflections of Duncan Williamson, Scottish Traveller (2022).
-Many of the songs and stories included in Webspinner are available for listening via Scottish Voices.
+Many of the songs and stories included in his book Webspinner are available for listening via Scottish Voices.

 Acknowledgments